Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: CORESET BASED VARIATIONAL POSTERIOR GAUSSIAN PROCESS (CVGP)

-\paragraph*{Computational complexity and numerical stability.} The lower-bound in Equation~\eqref{eq:loss_coreset_posterior_gp_analytical}is amenable to data-subsampling, due to the Gaussian likelihood term being uncorrelated across observations and the properties of the trace.
-Hence, we can apply \emph{stochastic optimization} for its maximization, which require, for coreset sizes $C=M$, $\bigO{M^3}$ computation and $\bigO{M^2}$ space complexity, as CVTGP can compute unbiased lower-bound estimates with a single example.
-Importantly, CVTGP's parameter complexity is of reduced $\bigO{M}$ order, as it only requires learning coreset triplets $(\Xb_C, \yb_C, \betabC)$, each of size $C$ ---see Table~\ref{table:bigo} for a complexity comparison with sparse variational $\gp$s.
+\item The lower-bound in Equation~\eqref{eq:loss_coreset_posterior_gp_analytical} is amenable to data-subsampling.
+Due to the uncorrelated Gaussian likelihood term and properties of the trace, we can apply \emph{stochastic optimization} for its maximization, computing unbiased loss estimates with a single data sample.

+\item The algorithmic complexity of CVGP, for coreset size $M$, is $\bigO{M^3}$ in computational time and $\bigO{M^2}$ in space complexity.
+Importantly, CVGP's parameter complexity is of \emph{reduced $\bigO{M}$ order}, as it only requires learning coreset triplets $(\XbC, \ybC, \betabC)$, each of size $M$ ---see Table~\ref{table:bigo} for a full comparison.

-We note that CVTGP inherently provides a numerically stable stochastic inference algorithm, as all matrix inverse operations in Equation\eqref{eq:loss_coreset_posterior_gp_analytical} involve the sum of a diagonal matrix defined by coreset parameters $\betabC$ ($\Sigmab_{\betabC}= \sigma^2 \cdot \diag{\betabC^{-1}}$) and a positive definite matrix $\Kb_{C,C}$\footnote{ In theory, $\Kb_{C,C}$ is positive definite and invertible.
-However, in practice, numerical issues can cause instability. }.
-Namely, the inductive biases of the coreset-based tempered posterior induces numerical stability, which we empirically validate in Section \ref{ssec:exp_quant}.
+\item CVGP's posterior and lower-bound inherently provide a numerically stable stochastic algorithm, as all matrix inverse operations in Equation\eqref{eq:loss_coreset_posterior_gp_analytical} involve sums of a diagonal matrix defined by coreset weights ($\Sigmab_{\betabC}$) and positive definite matrix $\KbCC$\footnote{ In theory, $\KbCC$ is positive definite and invertible.
+However, in practice, numerical issues can cause instability. }, \ie $\Ab = \left(\KbCC + \Sigmab_{\betabC}\right)^{-1}$. \end{enumerate}